 Top five most international universities in the world

-The City University of Hong Kong is a public research university in Kowloon, Hong Kong.
-It was founded in 1984 as the City Polytechnic of Hong Kong and it became a fully accredited university in 1994.
+City University of Hong Kong is a public research university in Kowloon, Hong Kong.
+It was founded in 1984 as the City Polytechnic of Hong Kong, and it became a fully accredited university in 1994.

-There are nine colleges/schools: business, engineering, liberal arts and social sciences, science, veterinary medicine and life sciences, creative media, data science, energy and environment and law.
+There are 10 colleges/schools: business, engineering, liberal arts and social sciences, science, veterinary medicine and life sciences, creative media, data science, energy and environment, law and graduate schools.

 Students at the institution are given numerous opportunities to participate in exchange programmes with other universities in Switzerland and abroad.
 The university also offers an internship scheme for students enrolled at other internationally acclaimed universities to spend up to three months at one of its campus laboratories.

 The University of Hong Kong is the most international university in the world, according to THE World University Rankings data.